To view information about cancer and COVID-19 in your language, see Cancer Australia’s FAQs.

 - Refrain from unnecessary physical contact such as shaking hands, hugging or kissing.

-- Leave at least 1.5-metres clear between yourself and other people.
+- Leave at least 1.5-metres clear between yourself and other people, but if you are unable to socially distance, consider wearing a mask.
+For more information click here

 - Avoid crowds and crowded areas.
 If you know you need to go out for an appointment or to get groceries, try and do this at a time when not as many people will be around or shop at a quieter supermarket.